stakater/mto-docs/content/integrations/grafana/readme.md

 | inline | Inline in CR (`idp:` block) | Simple setups, GitOps friendly (careful with secrets) |
 | disabled | None | Dev/test, legacy |

-> Regardless of how GEX obtains SSO config, it always applies it via the Grafana `HTTP` API.
+> Regardless of how the MTO Grafana Extension obtains SSO config, it always applies it via the Grafana `HTTP` API.
 > This ensures dynamic updates without requiring Grafana restarts or CR modifications.
 >
 > **Workaround**